 Collection development priorities include, but are not limited to: 1.
 Publishing faculty scholarship, including gray literature (e.g. working papers, white papers, reports), previously-published articles from scholarly journals, chapters in books, conference papers and presentations, data sets, and many other formats of research or professional work 2.
 Publishing original student work 3.
 Publishing theses and dissertations from graduate programs 4.
 Publishing undergraduate Senior Capstone papers, projects, and creative works 5.
 Publishing Arcadia University sponsored conference and presentation proceedings.
 Please note that all student work published in the repository is sponsored by an Arcadia faulty member who approves submission of the work.

 All contributors to ScholarWorks@Arcadia contribute content with the knowledge that their work will be made freely and openly available to the world via the Internet.
 Authors retain their rights to all content published in ScholarWorks@Arcadia unless prior copyright and/or publisher agreements stipulate otherwise.
-Questions regarding copyright should be addressed to the repository manager or copyright consultant.
+Questions regarding copyright should be addressed to the repository manager.

 Revision and Removal of Works